dentolos19/AniListNet/README.md

 ### Installation

 1. Clone the repo: `git clone https://github.com/dentolos19/AniListNet.git`
-2. Go to [AniList](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant) and generate your API key
+2. Generate your API key for AniList, learn more by [clicking here](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant)
 3. Use the template `.env.template` and create a file called `.env` inside the project `AniListNet.Tests` and input your key
 2. Restore dependencies: `dotnet restore`
-3. Test the library: `dotnet test` or, use the built-in tests runner in your IDE (recommended)
+3. Test the library: `dotnet test` or use the built-in tests runner in your IDE (recommended)

-## 🔨 Roadmap

-- [ ] Add query functions for notification data
-- [ ] Add query/mutations functions for user activities
-- [ ] Use same naming conventions for object data (target v2)
-- [ ] Use generics instead of arrays (target v2)

 ## 💖 Credits